syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ### Events related with insertion

-After inserting rows and columns in the SfCellGrid, the `RowsInserted` and `ColumnsInserted` events will be invoked to get the number of inserted rows or columns and the insertion index.
+After inserting rows and columns in the Excel-like Grid, the `RowsInserted` and `ColumnsInserted` events will be invoked to get the number of inserted rows or columns and the insertion index.

 {% tabs %}
 {% highlight c# %}